Theta cycles and the Beilinson--Bloch--Kato conjectures: Descent and theta correspondence

 \begin{proof} By \cite{GRS} and \cite{Mor}, for each $\iota$ there exists a relevant cuspidal automorphic representation $\pi^{\iota}$ of $\G(\A)$ that is $\Psi$-generic and satisfies ${\rm BC}(\pi^{\iota})=\Pi^{\iota}$.
 By \cite{Varma, Ato}, for each finite place $v$, each local $L$-packet of $G_{v}$ contains a unique $\Psi$-generic representation, which (together with the injectivity of ${\rm BC}_{v}$) implies that $\pi^{\iota}$ is unique up to isomorphism.
 Then by Remark \ref{BC p} (b), the collection $(\pi^{\iota})$ arises from a well-defined relevant $p$-adic automorphic representation $\pi$ of $\G(\A)$. \end{proof}

-\begin{rema}\lb{can psi} Our construction of Theta cycles will be based on the descent $\pi$; in particular, at least a priori, it depends on the choice of the Whittaker datum $\Psi$. \end{rema}
+\begin{rema}\lb{can psi} Our construction of Theta cycles will be based on the choice of a relevant representation $\pi$ with ${\rm BC}(\pi)=\Pi$, which is not unique.
+For definiteness, we may pick a Whittaker datum $\Psi$ (for which, as explained in \cite[\S~0.2.2, \S~1.6.1]{KMSW}, there is a standard choice), and take $\pi$ to be the $\Psi$-generic representation given by Proposition \ref{descent}. \end{rema}